 Jo holds a BA (Hons) in Anthropology from Durham University and spent several years working as an Events & Communications Manager for a global charity.
 Jo is studying Town Planning MSc at Newcastle University alongside working with Ethical Partnership.

-Dan is currently studying for his BA (Hons) in Music from Newcastle University whilst working at Ethical Partnership.
-Dan started with us as a Communications and Marketing Intern and has since moved towards more creative media production alongside the communications aspect of role.
+Dan holds a BA (Hons) in Music and is currently studying for his MA in Arts, Business and Creativity from Newcastle University whilst working at Ethical Partnership.
+Dan started with us as a Communications and Marketing Intern and has since moved towards more creative media production alongside the communications aspect of THE role.
 He also helps manage our digital and social media.

 Alannah holds a BA (Hons) in Geography from Newcastle University and has worked with a range of stakeholder groups through volunteering and previous work experience.
 Alongside her role at Ethical Partnership, Alannah is currently studying an MSc in Urban Planning at Newcastle University, through which she hopes to develop a specialism in planning for the historic environment.

-Esther is working with us as an environmental auditor alongside studying her BA (Hons) Geography degree at Newcastle University.
+Eleanor is working with us as an environmental auditor alongside studying for her BA (Hons) Geography degree at Newcastle University.
 She will focus on waste audits, as well as audits for Lifetime Homes.
-She also has experience working as a volunteer in Nicaragua and organising an expedition which gained funding from the Royal Geographical Society.

 Becky holds an MA in Heritage and Design from the University of Birmingham.
 She works with clients to successfully deliver all aspects of heritage, infrastructure and planning.
 In addition, she has a specialist skillset in economics, funding and financing of urban projects.